 If you’re looking for worksheets, here are the first ‘hour’ exercises from my textbook, Clock Work.
 Download and try them out in class.
 They’re free and I think you’ll like how the worksheets are differentiated.
 Click on the image above to visit my web site and learn more about the textbook.

 After lots of hour practice, adding half hours is the easy next lesson.
 From this point, understanding and retention should begin to happen faster.
 Then, it’s step by step, reviewing and practicing numbers in quarters, tens, and fives for times like 9:30, 3:15, 10:40, and 8:55.
 To repeat, if you see your kids only once a week, plan on teaching a little over a long period of time and don’t forget to review.
 It will add up!

 I’d love to hear the approach and activities you use when teaching time to younger students.
 I have a lineup of games I like to use, like Clock Bingo, Clock I Have Who Has, 4 in a Row, and clock game boards.
 Clock flash cards, and differentiated worksheets provide repetitive practice and handy visuals for explaining time concepts.

 Over the years I’ve learned that teaching students how to tell time in English is not a one-off lesson.
 From the early skill of reading an analog clock, then reading and expressing time in text, to understanding the language variances of telling time in English, a little at a time goes a long way.
 Make sure students are solid in the early lessons and you’ll have fewer problems building their language skills later on.

-If you’d like to download a free Clock Bingo game and be kept up to date with Kinney Brothers Publishing, click on the image below and you’ll be playing in a jiffy!
+Download a free Clock Bingo game and you’ll be playing in a jiffy!
 Options for playing include draw cards for simple digital reading of the clocks, cards for using ‘to’ and ‘past,’ plus cards for ‘quarter.’

 As always, best of luck in your classes!